-Setup->Shipping->ShipperHQ->Configure.
-You need to scroll to the bottom and you’ll find a section called
+Settings -> Shipping Methods -> ShipperHQ.
+Click the Configure button.
+You will need to scroll to the bottom to find the section called

 Developer Use Only.
-In that section is a link to edit the logger settings.
+In that section is a link to “Edit Log Settings.”

 When your site is switched to production/live, please clear out all logs and disable WebShopApps Logging otherwise your database/file system will fill up and it will slow down your store.

 Ensure you choose Shipperhq_Shipper as the extension to log output from!